VicoVee/CRUD-Java-SQL/README.md

 ### Prerequisites
 - Get a database (Oracle SQL, MySQL)
-    - I used MySQL (WorkBench) and initialize by Connection/DB
+    - I used MySQL (WorkBench) and created a Connection/DB
+    - In the database, a table called Users is created with the following attributes
+        - UserID (int), Username (varchar), Password (varchar), FullName (varchar), Email (varchar)